Geology of the Tasman District: Basement rocks

-The terranes that make up New Zealand's basement are divided up into a Western Province, composed of the Buller and Takaka terranes, and an Eastern Province, composed of the Brook Street, Murihiku, Dun Mountain-Maitai, Caples, Torlesse Composite (Rakaia and Pahau), and Waipapa Composite Terranes.
+The terranes that make up New Zealand's basement are divided up into a Western Province, composed of the Buller and Tākaka terranes, and an Eastern Province, composed of the Brook Street, Murihiku, Dun Mountain–Maitai, Caples, Torlesse composite (Rakaia and Pahau), and Waipapa composite terranes.
 The Median Batholith forms the boundary between the two provinces.
-All these terranes occur within or near the Nelson Region.
+All these terranes occur within or near the Nelson region.

-The Buller Terrane forms the basement rocks to the west of the Anatoki Fault (roughly from Whanganui Inlet to Springs Junction), and throughout the West Coast, west of the Alpine Fault, to Milford Sound.
-The Greenland Group rocks form the base, and are composed of sandstones and mudstones deposited in a submarine fan environment (Late Cambrian-early Ordovician, 505-470 Ma).
-They are overlain by the Golden Bay Group rocks, composed of quartz sandstone and shale (Ordovician, 490-443 Ma).
+The Buller terrane forms the basement rocks to the west of the Anatoki Fault (roughly from Whanganui Inlet to Springs Junction), and throughout the West Coast, west of the Alpine Fault, to Milford Sound.
+The Greenland Group rocks form the base, and are composed of sandstones and mudstones deposited in a submarine fan environment (Late Cambrian-early Ordovician, 505–470 Ma).
+They are overlain by the Golden Bay Group rocks, composed of quartz sandstone and shale (Ordovician, 490–443 Ma).

-The Takaka Terrane forms the basement rocks east of the Anatoki Fault and west of Takaka, the Authur and Matiri Range, south to Springs Junction.
-The Takaka Terrane is structurally complex, and heavily faulted.
-The earliest (Middle Cambrian, 518-515 Ma, mostly western) rocks were deposited in an oceanic volcanic arc environment, and represent the oldest rocks in the main islands of New Zealand.
+The Tākaka terrane forms the basement rocks east of the Anatoki Fault and west of Tākaka, the Authur and Matiri Range, south to Springs Junction.
+The Tākaka terrane is structurally complex, and heavily faulted.
+The earliest (Middle Cambrian, 518–515 Ma, mostly western) rocks were deposited in an oceanic volcanic arc environment, and represent the oldest rocks in the main islands of New Zealand.
 Rocks in the Cobb Valley include gabbro and ultramafic rocks that are now largely serpentised.
-Later (Late Cambrian-Early Devonian, 500-397 Ma, mostly eastern) rocks were deposited in a passive margin environment, and include the Mount Arthur limestone and marble.
+Later (Late Cambrian-Early Devonian, 500–397 Ma, mostly eastern) rocks were deposited in a passive margin environment, and include the Mount Arthur limestone and marble.

-The Buller and Takaka Terranes are believed to have been amalgamated around Early or Middle Devonian times, about 390 Ma ago.
-After amalgamation, in Late Devonian times (370-354 Ma), the Karamea Suite granites were intruded into the Buller Terrane.
+The Buller and Tākaka terranes are believed to have been amalgamated around Early or Middle Devonian times, about 390 Ma ago.
+After amalgamation, in Late Devonian times (370–354 Ma), the Karamea Suite granites were intruded into the Buller terrane.
 The Karamea Suite granite often has a distinctive pink colour, due to the K-feldspar megacrysts.

 The Median Batholith forms the rocks between the Western and Eastern Provinces.
-It is assumed to represent a long lived (Late Devonian-Early Cretaceous, 375-110 Ma) Cordilleran batholith, corresponding to a subduction zone along the margin of eastern Australia, before the formation of the Tasman Sea (83-55 Ma).
+It is assumed to represent a long lived (Late Devonian-Early Cretaceous, 375–110 Ma) Cordilleran batholith, corresponding to a subduction zone along the margin of eastern Australia, before the formation of the Tasman Sea (83–55 Ma).
 The Median Batholith includes the Riwaka Complex (~375 Ma) and Separation Point Suite (~110 Ma).
 The Riwaka Complex intruded rocks on the west of Abel Tasman National Park, south to the Baton River Area.
 The Separation Point Suite corresponds to the granite rocks from Abel Tasman National Park, south to Springs Junction.
 The basement rocks between Motueka and Nelson, south to Nelson Lakes, are also part of the Median Batholith, but are mainly hidden by the Moutere Depression.
-However the Median Batholith outcrops around Peppin Island-Nelson City and Nelson Lakes.
+However, the Median Batholith outcrops around Peppin Island-Nelson City and Nelson Lakes.